SaurabhMaydeo/VulnerableWebsites/README.md

 An e-commerce website with intentional XSS vulnerabilities in search functionality.

 - **Vulnerabilities:**
-  - Cross-Site Scripting (XSS) in search boxes
-  - Unsanitized user input
-  - Direct DOM manipulation
-  -

-### 2. StudentGradePortal
-An academic portal where students can check their grades, change profile details, and send messages to professors.

-- **Vulnerabilities:**
 - Cross-Site Scripting
 - Cross-Site Request Forgery
 - SQL Injection
 - Man in the Middle
 - Broken Authentication
+  -

+### 2. StudentGradePortal
+An academic portal where students can check their grades, change profile details, and send messages to professors.

 ## Disclaimer